 We enjoy close links with Immanuel Church.
-Not only are our buildings on the same site, but Immanuel are closely involved with school activities as well as community events.
-We look forward to
+Not only are our buildings on the same site, but Reverend May and the Immanuel parish are closely involved with school activities as well as community events.
+Reverend May is also a member of the school's Governing Body.